hariseldon84/theproductgenome/research/00-SCOPE-OF-RESEARCH.md

 # Scope of Research — The Product Genome Book

-**Purpose:** Define research objectives, topics, and capture methodology for gathering evidence, case studies, and academic/practitioner insights to support the 20-chapter book structure.
+**Purpose:** Define research objectives, topics, and capture methodology for gathering evidence, case studies, and academic/practitioner insights to support the 24-chapter book structure (expanded to give each DNA dedicated depth).

 **Last Updated:** 30 November 2025
 **Research Period:** Dec 2025 – Mar 2026